CuyZ/Valinor/docs/pages/project/upgrading.md

 > and user experience.

 After a discussion with `@pure` aficionados, the decision has been made to re-introduce them.
-This time, is is possible to easily suppress the errors reported by PHPStan and Psalm by using plugins provided out of the box by this library.
+This time, it is possible to easily suppress the errors reported by PHPStan and Psalm by using plugins provided out of the box by this library.